26 – Downward pressing of the knee in seated position (Hiza o motte oshisage undō)¶

 Comment¶

-The exercise is repeated on the opposite side and concludes hip mobilization in the seated sequence.
+The exercise is repeated on the opposite side and concludes the seated hip mobilization sequence.